 Salad Dressing (You may want to double the amounts.
 May supplement with vegetable oil if there's not enough bacon fat).

 - 3 tablespoons red wine or champagne vinegar

 - 2 teaspoons sugar

 - Salt and pepper, to taste

-*The bacon fat will congeal when the onions are refrigerated.
-You may want to keep them separate and bring to room temperature before adding to the salad and serving.
+*The bacon fat will congeal when the onions and mushrooms are refrigerated.
+You may want to keep them separate and gently reheat them before adding to the salad and serving.

 The dressing is best added warm just before serving as well, so the fat doesn't solidify.
 Double the amount of salad dressing if desired.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 703Total Fat: 62gSaturated Fat: 15gTrans Fat: 0gUnsaturated Fat: 44gCholesterol: 232mgSodium: 785mgCarbohydrates: 12gFiber: 2gSugar: 6gProtein: 24g